You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - Evening light management (allows melatonin rise)

-- Cool, dark, quiet environment (facilitates temperature drop and glymphatic clearance)
+- Cool, dark, quiet environment (facilitates temperature drop and deep sleep)

-- Nutrition timing (stop eating 2-3 hours before bed to avoid insulin-melatonin conflict)
+- Nutrition timing (stop eating 2-3 hours before bed)

 - Tracking (monitor trends, adjust interventions)